Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Real data analysis

 \section{Real data analysis}

-We apply the proposed algorithm to the Hawaii’s tourism data and present the results to illustrate how our proposed method can improve the model interpretability.
-We also compare the result obtained by our method with the one by \cite{uematsu2022estimation}.
-Hawaii is one of the most popular destinations in the world with over 10 million tourists worldwide in 2019.
-Tourism is the largest single source of Hawaii’s GDP and yielded \$17.75 billion in visitor spending.
-Hence, a deep understanding of its dynamics is critical for local industry and economy \citep{liu2015}.
+We apply the proposed algorithm to the Hawaii tourism data and present the results to demonstrate how our proposed method enhances the model interpretability.
+Tourism is the largest single source of Hawaii’s GDP.
+Therefore, a deep understanding of its dynamics is crucial for the local industry and economy \citep{liu2015}.

 We downloaded the data from the official website of Hawaii's government (\url{https://dbedt.hawaii.gov/visitor/}).
-The data set contains the number of domestic visitors to Hawaii from Washington D.C. and 49 states in the U.S. The data are monthly, starting from January 2009, and ending in December 2019.
-So $p=50$ and $n=132$.
+The dataset contains the number of domestic visitors to Hawaii from Washington, D.C., and all 49 U.S. states with $p=50$.
+The data are recorded monthly from January 2009 to December 2019 with $n=132$.
 To stabilize the variance and remove the increasing trend, we first took the logarithm transformation and then took a difference to pre-process the original data.
+Set $h_0=1$.
+We use the sequential test proposed in \cite{trapani2018randomized} to estimate the number of factors and it yields $\hat{r}=1$.
+To better compare our methods and others, we present the results with two factors and $\hat{r}=2$.

-We set $h_0=1$ and $r=2$ for demonstration purposes.
-The number of zero loadings in the estimate by \cite{uematsu2022estimation} is 11, while the number of zero loadings in ours is 41.
+First, we use one-step-ahead rolling forecasting to compare different models, including the standard method \citep{lam2011}, the method in \cite{wu2026sparse} with the tuning parameter selected based on cross-validation (``SFM (CV)") and based on BIC (``SFM (BIC)"), and our proposed method.
+In particular, we use VAR(1) to predict the factor processes.
+Table \ref{tbl::hawaii} reports the mean squared error (MSE) of one-step-ahead rolling forecasting of Hawaii data based on {the predictions of the last 30 observations} and the number of zeros in the estimated loading matrix based on the full data set.
+It can be seen that our proposed method produces the most sparse loading matrices and the lowest prediction errors.